metaphacts/metaphactory-docker-compose/README.md

 ## Troubleshooting

-Please run `docker-compose down` before running `docker-compose up` after failed attempts (for example due to missing license file), especially if you experience errors like `unknown: Are you trying to mount a directory onto a file (or vice-versa)?
+Please run `docker compose down` before running `docker compose up` after failed attempts (for example due to missing license file), especially if you experience errors like `unknown: Are you trying to mount a directory onto a file (or vice-versa)?
 Check if the specified host path exists and is the expected type`.

 ## Accessing docker hostmachine from docker container